Graviton-Code-Editor/Graviton-App/readme.md

 The current state is beta, check the releases page to download the latest version.

-Building 🧱
+🧱Building
 ---
 Do you want to build Graviton from source?

 **Check [this](BUILDING.md)**

-Known problems 😓
+😓 Known problems
 ---
 - May not open on some Linux systems
 - Terminal might not work very well (Windows)

-License 🧾
+🧾License
 ---
 MIT License